hetznercloud/hcloud-cloud-controller-manager/docs/robot.md

 - Addresses
   - We add the Hostname and (depending on the configuration and availability) the IPv4 and IPv6 addresses of the server in `Node.status.addresses`.
   - For the IPv6 address we use the first address in the Network -> For the network `2a01:f48:111:4221::` we add the address `2a01:f48:111:4221::1`.
+  - Automatic reporting of private IPs in a vSwitch to `Node.status.addresses` are not supported.
   - By default, we pass along InternalIPs configured via the kubelet flag `--node-ip`.
 This can be disabled by setting the environment variable `ROBOT_FORWARD_INTERNAL_IPS` to `false`.
 It is not allowed to configure the same IP for InternalIP and ExternalIP.
-  - Private IPs in a vSwitch are not supported.

 ### Node Lifecycle Controller